Arcs of Life, History, and the Universe

 I started this post by citing Heather Cox Richardson’s letter on November 3.
 Let me end it by recommending Ezra Klein’s podcast with Jon Stewart also on November 3.
 At the end of the interview, Stewart remembers the writing and impact of Kurt Vonnegut, whom I read over 50 years ago.
 He describes him as a hopeful and heartbroken man.
 I don’t know about you, but that’s how I’m feeling right now.
 I’m heartbroken by the state of this country, but still hopeful that we can find a path forward that doesn’t include violence and further division.

-I’m hoping we can somehow see today’s news as a mere blip in the history of the universe, the planet Earth, and our own lives.
-I’m hoping we will renew our focus on developing tomorrow’s leaders, lending light in this darkness, and loving the people we care about more generously than ever.
+I’m hoping we can somehow see this election as a mere blip in the history of the universe, the planet Earth, and our own lives.
+I’m hoping that, after we mourn this moment, we will search for new meaning in each new morning.
+Finally, I’m hoping we will renew our focus on developing tomorrow’s leaders, lending light in this darkness, and loving the people we care about more generously than ever.
 May it be so.

 0 0 votes